Rice krispie treats on a dark plate

 After the mixture is evenly in your desired dish and let to cool, you have an incredibly delightful dessert ready to be sliced and eaten.
 These make for a wonderful finish to a hearty meal, an equally fabulous present for neighbors that are mad at you for some reason, or simply to share with friends.
 Add some sprinkles or a drizzle of melted chocolate for decoration or simply enjoy plain.
 A classic dessert recipe that everybody loves.

-If you do make it, please leave a comment below and if you share it on social media please tag me.
+If you do make it, please leave a comment and a rating below as this greatly helps my recipes to be seen!
+And if you share it on social media please tag me, I love to see it!
 I can’t wait to hear what you all think of this recipe.
-Happy cooking, y’all!
+Happy baking, y’all!

 Ingredients